 Zero-Trust (or Zero-Trust Architecture): A concept (most used for network architecture) that endpoints should not be trusted by default.
 Even if they are inside your corporateperimeter, they must provideadditional proof of their trustworthiness to access resources.

 Cyber Threat: A vector of harm, damage or loss involving computers or computer networks.

-Vulnerability: In the larger sense, a software defect,or deficient process/behaviour that gives a threat an opportunity to cause harm.
+Vulnerability: In the larger sense, a software defect,or deficient process/behavior that gives a threat an opportunity to cause harm.
 In cybersecurity jargon, software vulnerabilities are often referred to as ‘vulnerability’.

 Zero-day or 0-day: A vulnerability for which it has been zero (or less) days since a software patch is available.
 In other words, a vulnerability for which no security patch is available.
 The concept is sometimes stretched to refer to any threat for which no defensive measure exists.
 For example, a malware that was never seen before and for which no detection exists may be labelled a “0-day malware”.